-\subsection{The local $R^*$-action}
+\subsubsection{The local $R^*$-action}

-In this section, we will define an $R^{*}$-action on short exact sequence (\ref{s.e.s:localising}) which we call "local action".
-We will show that, \textit{after localisation}, the homology of $T_{k}$ and $O_{n-k, n-k}$ coincide.
-In the next secion, we will see that the local actions are induced by a "global" $R^{*}$-action on the spectral sequence (\ref{ss:localising}).
+In this section, we will define an $R^{*}$-action on short exact sequence (\ref{s.e.s:localising}) which we call `local action'.
+Using Spectral Sequence (\ref{ss:localising}), we will show that, \textit{after localisation}, the homology of $T_{k}$ and $O_{n-k, n-k}$ coincide.
+In the next section, we will see that the local actions are induced by a `global' $R^{*}$-action on the Spectral Sequence (\ref{ss:secondhyperhomology}).

 \begin{definition}[Local action] Let $a \in R^{*}$.
 For $0 \leq k \leq n$, define a $2n \times 2n$ matrix $D_{a,k}$ by

 Note that $D_{a,k} \in O_{n,n}(R)$.
 The {\em local action} of $R^*$ on $T_k$ is the conjugation action of $D_{a,k}$ on $T_{k}$. \end{definition}